HangfireIO/Hangfire.Build/README.md

 #### `Get-BuildVersion` function

 Returns the version returned by the `Get-SharedVersion` and adds a pre-release suffix based on AppVeyor CI build number.
 If `APPVEYOR_REPO_TAG` environment variable is set, **no pre-release suffix** is being appended.
 Build number is being padded with `0` symbols.

+#### `Get-PackageVersion` function

+If called from a build on AppVeyor, triggered by an added tag that starts with "v$version", where $version is the same as returned by a `Get-BuildVersion` function (for safety reasons), then returns the rest of a tag, without the "v" letter.
+Otherwise returns build version.

+For example, if you triggered a build by adding a tag `v1.6.0-beta4`, and current version in your `SharedAssemblyInfo.cs` file is `1.6.0`, then this function returns `1.6.0-beta4`.
+If your assembly info version is `1.5.0`, then `1.5.0` version is returned to prevent building newer versions by an accident.

 Examples: